 After a day full of exhilarating sights, stay at The Esmeralda.
 Our cozy Chimney Rock Inn is located near many of the best North Carolina State Parks, so you can stay close to all the fun without sacrificing your comfort.

 The amenities on our property are ideal for recharging and connecting with nature.
-So, while you are here, take advantage of our outdoor whirlpool spa or make a reservation at our award-winning restaurant.
 Of course, when you stay with us, you’ll enjoy peaceful slumber in any of our rooms or cabins.
 We promise you won’t go wrong with an escape to The Esmeralda Inn, Restaurant, & Spa.

 Get ready for the perfect blend of nature and luxury.
 Check our availability and book your stay!